ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-03-01-mastering-git-branching-basics-exploring-the-git-branch-command.md

 Switched to branch 'a_new_branch'
 {%- endhighlight -%}

-Now, if we see the branch list the astheristic is on the branch we switch.
+Now, if we visualize the branch list, the asterisk is on the branch we switch.

 {%- highlight bash -%}
 git branch